nuwave/lighthouse/docs/master/api-reference/directives.md

   find: String!

   """
+  Specify the class name of the model to use.
+  This is only needed when the default model detection does not work.
+  """
+  model: String

+  """
   Should the query fail when the models of `find` were not found?
   """
   findOrFail: Boolean! = true